2001 Gujarat earthquake: Damage and casualties

-Although the death toll varies mainly between 13,805 and 20,023, earlier reports had put the death toll at 125,000, a significant overestimate.
-Bhuj, which was situated only 20 km away from the epicentre, was devastated.
-Considerable damage also occurred in Bhachau and Anjar with hundreds of villages flattened in Taluka of Anjar, Bhuj and Bhachau.
-Over one million structures were damaged or destroyed, including many historic buildings and tourist attractions.
-The quake destroyed around 40% of homes, eight schools, two hospitals and 4 km of road in Bhuj, and partly destroyed the city's historic Swaminarayan temple and historic forts, Prag Mahal and Aina Mahal.
-The Indian National Trust for Arts and Cultural Heritage (INTACH) inspected more than 250 heritage buildings in Kutch and Saurashtra and found that about 40% of them are either collapsed or seriously damaged.
-Only 10% were undamaged.
-A public hospital collapsed in Bhuj, killing about 150 patients inside.
+Bhuj, one of the closest cities to the epicenter, was devastated, with roughly 10,000 people killed and 95% of buildings destroyed or uninhabitable after the quake; 38,653 homes partially or fully collapsed in the city.
+The quake also destroyed eight schools, two hospitals and 4 km of road in Bhuj, and partly destroyed the historic Swaminarayan temple and historic forts, Prag Mahal and Aina Mahal.
+The Indian National Trust for Arts and Cultural Heritage (INTACH) inspected more than 250 heritage buildings in Kutch and Saurashtra and found that about 40% of them either collapsed or were seriously damaged; only 10% were undamaged.
+Bhuj's district hospital collapsed, killing about 193 people inside, while at the city's main telephone exchange building, 50% of its walls collapsed, damaging interior electrical controls and resulting in many casualties.